crettazminaglia/PCAimputationmatrix/README.md

 # PCAimputationmatrix
-This is a repository that contains a simple principal component analysis (PCA) with an imputation matrix.
+This is a repository that contains a simple principal component analysis (PCA) with an imputation matrix using R.

 ## Before, some considerations:
 1- PCA needs quantitative data.